wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/message_store_processor_examples/using-message-sampling-processor.md

 # Using the Message Sampling Processor
+This example demonstrates the usage of the message sampling processor.

 ## Synapse configuration

-Shown below are the synapse artifacts that are used to define this use case.
+Following are the artifact configurations that we can use to implement this scenario.
+See the instructions on how to [build and run](#build-and-run) this example.

 ```xml tab='Send Sequence'
 <sequence xmlns="http://ws.apache.org/ns/synapse" name="send_seq">